mhus/kt2l/docs/docs/commands.md

 Variables:
 - `container` - Name of the container in the pod to connect to.
-- '<scope>.return' - Some commands will return a result in this variable.
+- '&lt;scope&gt;.return' - Some commands will return a result in this variable.

 # Examples